BRITISH GENEALOGY SERVICES

 Although the internet has made it much easier for you to do the work when you are tracing your family tree, there are still many good reasons for hiring a professional genealogist:

-• Research, particularly for documents created before 1837, often necessitates visiting local archives, and a professional genealogist can do this for you if you are not able to travel to that location.
+• Research, particularly for documents created before 1837, sometimes necessitates visiting local archives, and a professional genealogist can do this for you if you are not able to travel to that location.

 • A good professional will have a knowledge of British genealogy and history that often assists in research, and contributes to the quality and richness of the information found.